 If suffering and grieving are often felt as a solitary experience, then love is the binding, communal glue that holds us humans together.
-Some of it we fall helpless to; how hard is it to fall in love with your own baby, after all.
-But then there are those moments of love that pull something deep and mysterious from within us, and we rise to its call.
-And we elevate ourselves and all humankind by that choice.
+We elevate ourselves and all humankind by choosing to love.

 We just sent you an email.
 Please click the link in the email to confirm your subscription!